The final examination will be oral.

 Attendance in class is warmly suggested.
 An attendance sheet will be passed at each class.

 Case-law presentation in class is optional.
 The planned rulings or legislative texts must all be presented, each of them by a group of max.
-3-4 students (see the assignment chart, tbd by the 23rd of February.
-Please contact Dr Michele Gradoli, email@example.com).
+3-4 students (tbd by 21 February.
+Please contact Dr Federico Nania, email@example.com).
 Students not taking part in the presentations will choose one of the rulings and analyze it orally at the final exam.

 FINAL EXAMINATION, ATTENDING AND NON-ATTENDING STUDENTS

 In order to be considered as an attending student, the minimum attendance threshold is set at 50% of classes + 1 class.
 Attendances will be calculated at the end of the course.

 - If your score is under the said threshold, and you haven’t presented any ruling/legislative text in class, you’ll have to study 2 rulings/texts for the exam;

 - If your score is under the said threshold, and you do have presented a ruling/legislative text in class, you’ll have to study 1 extra ruling/text for the exam;

 - If you are qualified as an attending student, but you haven’t presented any ruling/legislative text in class, you’ll have to study 1 extra ruling/text for the exam.